juliasilge/course-ML-tidymodels/slides/chapter4_09.md

 Notes: Model hyperparameters aren't the only things you can tune.
 You can also tune steps in your preprocessing pipeline.
 This recipe has two steps:

 - First, this recipe centers and scales all those numeric predictors we have in this dataset, cataloging the nuns' responses to the survey questions.
 - Second, this recipe implements principal component analysis on these same predictors.
-Except... this recipe identifies that we _want_ to implement PCA and we aren't sure how many predictors we want.
+Except... this recipe identifies that we _want_ to implement PCA and we aren't sure how many predictors we should use.
 We want to choose the best 🏆 number of predictors.

 ---